elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Aliases

-Aliases are constructs that expands to atoms at compile-time.
+Aliases are constructs that expand to atoms at compile-time.
 The alias `String` expands to the atom `:"Elixir.String"`.
 Aliases must start with an uppercase character which may be followed by any ascii letter, number, or underscore.
 [Elixir's naming conventions](naming-conventions.html) propose aliases to be in `CamelCase` format.

 Aliases are represented by an `__aliases__` call with each segment separated by dot as an argument: